RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 Sometimes the code of a page is relevant.
 With `add_save_page_code()` this will not be saved in a file, but *stored in the database*.

 The option `prettify_html` uses lxml to fix broken HTML code.
 It should not be used with an XHTML or XML file.
+The function accepts a set of [labels](versions-and-labels.md "How to use labels").

 ```python
 def add_save_page_code(url: str,